whitehatmiddleman/crkbd-pimoroni-trackball/README.md

 ## Build
 I won't go over the details of the crkbd base build there is a lot of youtube clips and the orginal [foostan](https://github.com/foostan/crkbd) build is detailed.

-The only thing special is I used the sparkfun pro micro usb-c controller to use the qwiic connection to get the pimoroni trackball connected.
-As show here:
+The only thing special is I used the sparkfun pro micro usb-c controller and qwiic port to connect the pimoroni trackball, shown below.

+Pimoroni Trackball with qwiic connection:
+![alt trackball-qwiic][trackball-qwiic]

+Trackball connected to the controller:
+![alt controller-with-trackball-qwiic][controller-with-trackball-qwiic]

+Controller connected to the board:
+![alt connection][connection]

+Right Hand Master:
+![alt right-hand-master][right-hand-master]

 ## QMK firmware